[Album Review] Coney Hatch | Outa Hand

 Advertisements

-A song about video games!
-While listening to this I can see myself playing Pac-Man in a sleazy downtown arcade shaking my stick… hey, wait a minute…
+This is a song about video games!
+I can see myself playing Pac-Man in a sleazy downtown arcade, shaking my stick while playing it… Hey, wait a minute!

-This is my favourite Hatch tune sung by Andy.
-The riff, the lyrics, the solo… everything about this song is just fun.
+This is my favourite Hatch tune, which Andy sang.
+The riff, the lyrics, the solo… everything about this song is fun.

 I respect how this band could get through a power ballad without becoming overly sappy like Poison.

-I like the second half of this song better than the first with its Angus Young-inspired guitar licks.
-Good enough to go out on.
+I like the second half of this song better than the first, with its Angus Young-inspired guitar licks.
+It’s good enough to go out on.

 Advertisements

 Outa Hand isn’t as much of a knockout to me as their debut is, but it is still a solid hard rock album.
-There are several classic tunes here and the weaker tracks do not grind the album to a halt.
-It is a very enjoyable listen overall that allows them to skirt past any hint of a sophomore jinx.
+There are several classic tunes here, and the weaker tracks do not grind the album to a halt.
+Overall, it is a very enjoyable listen that allows them to skirt past any hint of a sophomore slump.

 4/5